 While the need for contact centers isn’t going anywhere anytime soon, the way in which the work is completed has and will continue to change.
 One of the biggest changes we’ve seen recently, mainly as a result of the COVID-19 public health emergency (PHE), is a shift to remote work.
 And even though the PHE is entering a less impactful phase, many contact centers plan to continue offering fully remote and hybrid working opportunities — some by choice and some at the request of their workforce.

-Regardless of the reason, this means a lot of new questions and the need to reevaluate working environments to maximize the happiness, efficiency, and effectiveness of agents.
+Regardless of the reason, this means a lot of new questions surrounding the need to reevaluate working environments to maximize the happiness, efficiency, and effectiveness of agents in order to effectively operate a work from home call center.

 So, where do we start?